sonstar2/ansible_devops_demo/playbooks/roles/deploy_demo/README.md

 Role Variables
 --------------

-aap_host: The hostname of the AAP controller instance
+controller_hostname: The hostname of the AAP controller instance
-aap_username: A username of a user with administrative access to the AAP controller instance
+controller_username: A username of a user with administrative access to the AAP controller instance
-aap_password: A password for a user with administrative access to the AAP controller instance
+controller_password: A password for a user with administrative access to the AAP controller instance

 network_cred_username: A username for a user account used to create a sample Credential in AAP
 network_cred_password: A password for a user account used to create a sample Credential in AAP